-j.
+k.
 Revenue recognition

 Virtually all the Company's revenues are derived from the license agreement with Allergan, to license worldwide rights to some of its products.
+See also Note 1.
 Revenue is recognized only when all of the following conditions have been met: (i) there is persuasive evidence of an arrangement; (ii) delivery has occurred: (iii) the fee is fixed or determinable: and (iv) collectability of the fee is reasonably assured.